XORBKPT/Energy_Grid_Command_1st-Iteration/README.md

-**Energy Grid Command for InnoEnergy Students UTUM** It includes an overview, setup instructions, gameplay mechanics, an example of play, typical ASCII terminal output.
+**Energy Grid Command for InnoEnergy Students UTUM** Setup instructions, gameplay mechanics, an example of play ASCII terminal output are below.
 Inspried the iconic Star Trek Unix game.
 Clone or Fork the code and save the grid, Captain!
 ---
 # Energy Grid Command - A MicroPython Game for Raspberry Pi Pico